onOffice-Web-Org/oo-wp-plugin/documentation/Releasing.md

 1. Ensure you have prepared the release:
     - Tested it.
-    - Translateed it.
+    - Translated it.
 (This requires a development release so that the translations show up.)
     - Documented the changes.
     - [Updated the changelog](#update-the-changelog).
 2. Update the version number in `readme.txt` and `plugin.php`.